MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 `func (o *JsonKubernetesEnclaveAllOf) HasDebugInfo() bool`

 HasDebugInfo returns a boolean if a field has been set.

+### GetEnclavePodEvents

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEvents() JsonV1EventList`

+GetEnclavePodEvents returns the EnclavePodEvents field if non-nil, zero value otherwise.

+### GetEnclavePodEventsOk

+`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEventsOk() (*JsonV1EventList, bool)`

+GetEnclavePodEventsOk returns a tuple with the EnclavePodEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnclavePodEvents

+`func (o *JsonKubernetesEnclaveAllOf) SetEnclavePodEvents(v JsonV1EventList)`

+SetEnclavePodEvents sets EnclavePodEvents field to given value.

+### HasEnclavePodEvents

+`func (o *JsonKubernetesEnclaveAllOf) HasEnclavePodEvents() bool`

+HasEnclavePodEvents returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)